All Episodes

 What does it do?

-Because if you buy into the official the official narrative of how the mortgage meltdown happened, according to most of the media, is that Wall Street got super greedy and Wall Street did really bad things.
+Because if you buy into the official narrative of how the mortgage meltdown happened, according to most of the media, is that Wall Street got super greedy and Wall Street did really bad things.

 That is true, but the government played an enormous role in all of that.

-You don't really what was last time you heard about Fannie Mae, Freddie Mac, you hear about that really anymore?
+You don't really, when was the last time you heard about Fannie Mae, Freddie Mac?

 About the erosion and then essentially the elimination of the lending standards necessary for mortgages for those institutions and then for any bank.

-And that that was all part of the home ownership society, and that access to credit also became a social justice issue.
+And that that was all part of the home ownership society and that access to credit also became a social justice issue.

 Do you hear about any of that?